halderavik/followup_ques_AI/API.md

   -H "Content-Type: application/json" \
   -d '{
-    "question": "What is your favorite programming language?", "answer": "I love Python because it is easy to learn and has great libraries.", "question_types": ["REASON", "EXAMPLE"]
+    "question": "What is your favorite programming language?", "response": "I love Python because it is easy to learn and has great libraries."
   }'
 ```